Skip to content

 You may or may not notice symptoms of ovulation.
 Common symptoms of ovulation include:

 • Cervical mucous.
 Cervical mucous is a clear, slippery, stretchy mucous discharge that you may notice 1-3 days before you will ovulate.
-It’s a heads-up that ovulation is coming in 1-3 days and when you notice it is a good time to have intercourse if you are trying to conceive.
+It’s a heads-up that ovulation is coming in 1-3 days, and when you see it, it is a good time to have intercourse if you are trying to conceive.

 • Breast tenderness.
-Because ovulation is the point of the cycle that estrogen is at its peak, some women will notice PMS-type symptoms like breast tenderness.
+Because ovulation is the point of the cycle when estrogen is at its peak, some women will notice PMS-type symptoms like breast tenderness.

 • Mood changes.
 As with #3, the peak in estrogen can affect your mood.

 • Change in your cervix.
-At ovulation, the tip of your cervix softens, feeling more like the firmness of your lips, where the rest of the cycle it may feel more like the tip of your nose.
+At ovulation, the tip of your cervix softens, feeling more like the firmness of your lips, whereas the rest of the cycle may feel more like the tip of your nose.

 • Increased libido.
-Libido may increase around ovulation as a way of prompting your body to get that egg fertilized.
+Libido may increase around ovulation to prompt your body to get that egg fertilized.

 What is Anovulation?

 Anovulation means a lack of ovulation.
-It means that your ovaries didn’t release an egg on a given cycle.
-Sometimes there will be a lack of ovulation on every cycle or you might skip some cycles of ovulation and but ovulate on others.
+It means your ovaries didn’t release an egg on a given cycle.
+Sometimes, there will be a lack of ovulation in every cycle, or you might skip some cycles of ovulation and ovulate in others.

 What Causes Anovulation?